 It’s been exactly one week since my return from Patagonia.
-As unforgettable as this adventure was, it’s so sad how quickly life turns into memories, and those memories join all of the others in the crowded room upstairs, not knowing when, or if, they’ll be called on again.
-I knew it would be difficult to confine my experiences to words on paper, as it was so much more than just what happened.
-It was more than the views from the mountaintops and the sounds of the roaring wind.
-It was more than the silence of the night and the smells of the end of the world.
+As unforgettable as the adventure was, it’s kinda sad how quickly Life turns into Memories, and those memories join all of the others in the crowded room upstairs, not knowing when or if they’ll be called on again.
+I knew it would be difficult to confine my experiences to words.
+It was so much more than just what happened.
+More than the views from the mountaintops and the sounds of the roaring wind.
+More than the silence of the night and the smells of the end of the world.
 More than what I saw, and more than what I felt.
 It was just more.
-I have no doubt a better writer than I could do it, but I either can’t, or don’t want to, because I know nothing can compare to the more that lives in my head, in that crowded room upstairs.
-And some personal experiences were meant to be just that: personal.
+I either can’t find the words, or don’t want to because nothing can compare to the more that lives in my head, tucked away in that crowded room upstairs.
+And some personal experiences were meant to be just that.
+Personal.

-But I did learn some pretty interesting things in that long journey from El Chaltén to Ushuaia.
+But I did learn some pretty interesting things over the long journey from El Chaltén to Ushuaia.

 2. I am forever grateful that I learned to drive a manual.
 Thank you, Dad.